 PBX: Private Branch Exchange

-Private Branch Exchange (PBX) refers to a business phone system.
-A PBX can call landline phones, other VoIP lines, and dialed extensions on an enterprise level.
+Private Branch Exchange (PBX) refers to a business phone system that manages all incoming and outgoing calls, as well as calls between internal extensions.
 There are several different kinds of PBXs:

-Analog PBX: Built on copper wire (see: PSTN/POTS), analog PBXs are business phone systems with fairly standard features packages and landline calling technology.
-Phone system hardware is kept onsite.
+- Analog PBX: Built on copper wire (see: PSTN/POTS), analog PBXs are business phone systems with fairly basic features and landline calling technology.
+Phone system hardware is kept at the site of your business.

-On-premise PBX: Powered by VoIP, on-premise PBXs keep phone system hardware onsite.
-Your IT staff is in charge of maintenance.
-Run by specialized programs such as Asterisk.
+- On-premise PBX: Powered by VoIP, on-premise PBXs keep phone system hardware at the site of your business.
+Your IT staff is in charge of maintenance, and it’s run by specialized programs such as Asterisk.

-Hosted PBX: Built on VoIP, hosted PBXs host phone system hardware offsite, under maintenance of the service provider.
-Claims wider feature set, including third-party integrations with Customer Relationship Management (CRM) platforms.
+- Hosted PBX: Built with VoIP technology, hosted PBX systems use hardware that is stored offsite, under maintenance of the service provider.
+These systems offer businesses a wide range of features, including third-party integrations with Customer Relationship Management (CRM) platforms.

 POTS: Plain Old Telephone Service